-If you have a judgment or payment default in your name, then you might be struggling to get a loan.
+You might struggle to get a loan if you have a judgment or payment default in your name.
 You typically won’t be able to qualify for a loan from a bank or a traditional lender, or if you do manage to get vehicle finance, the interest rates will typically be very high.
-But if you need a car now what should you do?
-Life happens and sometimes paying your debts on time can be a challenge.
+But if you need a car now, what should you do?
+Life happens, and sometimes, paying your debts on time can be challenging.
 Luckily, there are still ways to buy a car.
-This article will delve into how to clean up your credit report and how to purchase a vehicle if you are blacklisted or if you’ve ever been blacklisted.
+This article will delve into how to clean up your credit report and purchase a vehicle if you are blacklisted or if you ever have been.

 What Does it Mean to be Blacklisted?

-Being blacklisted refers to you having a bad credit rating due to missed payments or outstanding debts, which in turn limits your car financing options.
+Being blacklisted means having a bad credit rating due to missed payments or outstanding debts, limiting your car financing options.
 It’s important to know the exact reason why you’ve been blacklisted so that you can fix it and improve your creditworthiness.
-However, even after you settle your debts, your credit score can remain low for up to 2-5 years and the fact that you were blacklisted can make you into a high-risk client.
+However, even after you settle your debts, your credit score can remain low for up to 2-5 years, and the fact that you were blacklisted can turn you into a high-risk client.

-Being blacklisted though doesn’t necessarily prevent you from buying a car!
-You simply need to get a hold of your credit report from a credit bureau to determine your status.
-This will help you figure out your options when it comes to buying a car and whether you can settle your debts.
+Being blacklisted, though, doesn’t necessarily prevent you from buying a car!
+You need to get a hold of your credit report from a credit bureau to determine your status.
+This will help you figure out your options for buying a car and whether or not you can settle your debts.

 How to Improve Your Creditworthiness?

-The first thing you should do is to try to “clear your name” and be taken off the “blacklist”.
+The first thing you should do is to try “clear your name” and get off the “blacklist.”
 However, this isn’t always easy.

 If You Have Missed or Late Payments

-If you’ve failed to make payments on time but no legal action has been taken against you yet, then you can simply settle your debt with your credit provider and pay back what you owe.
-This will get you out of being blacklisted and you’ll be able to apply for car finance but you’ll still be seen as a high-risk client and you’ll still have a bad credit score for quite a while.
-This could lead to you being offered suboptimal loans with high interest rates.
+If you’ve failed to make payments on time and no legal action has been taken against you yet, you can simply settle your debt with your credit provider and pay back what you owe.
+This will get you out of being blacklisted, and you’ll be able to apply for car finance, but you’ll still be seen as a high-risk client, and you’ll still have a bad credit score for quite a while.
+This could lead to receiving suboptimal loans with high interest rates.
 Have a look at how you can get a car with bad credit by reading further.

-The simplest solution would be to pay back your debts as soon as possible.
-This is much easier said than done.
+The simplest solution would be to pay back your debts as soon as possible – but this is much easier said than done.

 If You’re in Payment Default